 This is the first course in the Business and Administrative Services career field.
 It introduces students to personal finance, networking, entrepreneurship, business processes and structure, employability skills, leadership, communication and ethics, and other related topics.
 This class will provide a foundation for all of the following courses and will help students get into a business mindset.
 If you are considering studying business at college, have an interest in starting your own business or even just want to learn about the basics of business and how to build wealth, this is your class!
+This can also count for your Personal Finance credit.
 This is the first course in the Logistics and Supply Chain Management pathway.